Fort Walton Beach Child Molestation Lawyer

 Call a Fort Walton Beach Child Molestation Attorney

-At Flaherty Defense Firm, we do not shy away from the tough cases.
-We dig in.
-That’s why we have the track record of success that we do.
-We know you are going through the worst experience of your life with this allegation, and we want to help.
+I do not shy away from the tough cases.
+I know you are going through the worst experience of your life with this allegation, and I want to help.
+My team and I will fight for you, NOT judge you.

-If you have been charged with Child Molestation or Lewd or Lascivious Molestation in Fort Walton Beach, call us at (850) 243-6097.
-The call and the first meeting are free and we promise to keep everything confidential.
+If you have been charged with Child Molestation or Lewd or Lascivious Molestation in Fort Walton Beach, call me at (850) 243-6097.
+The call and the first meeting are free and I promise to keep everything confidential.